Running a business is extremely hard work.

 After you calculate how much your products cost, we can decide which pricing strategy to use.

 What Are Pricing Tactics?
-What are the 5 pricing Strategies?

 Although we use the terms interchangeably, pricing strategies and pricing tactics are not the same thing.
 Pricing strategies are set at a higher organisation or brand level, aimed at the lifecycle of the product.
-Pricing tactics takes into account the market, shifts in demand, competition, and are more temporary, say over an introductory promo period or a particular quarter.

 As an example, imagine the latest iPhone launches tomorrow.
 As an iPhone, it will follow the Premium Pricing strategy, and always be viewed as a luxury good and more expensive than competitors.
 During the first 2 weeks of launch or in Pre-Sales, retailers might sell it at a premium — Skimming Pricing Strategy.
 After a few years, when new versions come out, the price would drop to Economic Pricing Tactic levels, in order to raise demand and clear stock before Apple takes it off the shelves entirely.
 Whether it’s a pricing strategy or tactic is a discussion for marketing textbooks.